dusanmitrovic98/AdvancedDataStructures/README.md

 ```
 [x] 1.
 Trees | status: PENDING
-        A non-linear data structure consisting of nodes connected by edges, with a
+        A non-linear data structure consisting of nodes connected by edges, with a single node

 [] 1.
 Arrays | status: PENDING

         A collection of elements of the same data type stored in contiguous memory locations.